valetivivek/JobScoop/Sprint-2/Sprint2.md

 ### Error Responses

 - **400 Bad Request:**
-    -   Returned if the payload is invalid, missing `email`, missing `companyName` in any subscription, or if no update fields are provided.
+  - Returned if the payload is invalid, missing `email`, or missing `companyName` in any subscription, or if no update fields are provided.
 - **404 Not Found:**
   - Returned if the user is not found.
 - **500 Internal Server Error:**
   - Returned if there is a database error while fetching or updating the subscription.

 # DeleteSubscriptions API